azdkj532/poetry/docs/docs/dependency-specification.md

 !!!note

     In this example, we expect `foo` to be configured correctly.
-See [using a private repository](repositories.md#using-a-private-repository) for futher information.
+See [using a private repository](repositories.md#using-a-private-repository) for further information.

 ## Python restricted dependencies